kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 allocations.
 They will get used as soon as the feature gets enabled also in the scheduler.

 #### Downgrade
-If downgrading to a version that does not have this enhancement implemented, older schedulers and api-servers do not know of the added optional field, and revert to their defined behavior prior to this enhancement
+If downgrading to a version that does not have this enhancement implemented, older schedulers and api-servers do not know of the added optional field, and revert to their defined behavior prior to this enhancement when the current version is the initial alpha.
+When downgrading to the alpha release in 1.37, the scheduler will refuse to allocate devices which depend on the feature.
+Eventually, the downgraded DRA driver will remove those devices.

 Allocated devices that leveraged this new field will remain allocated, and future allocations will not take `compatibilityGroups` into consideration.